 Per WCAG 2.1 AA, the University of Minnesota Standard, Audio Description is required when information is visually shown on screen that cannot be understood from the soundtrack alone.

 As the W3C Media Accessibility User Requirements state,

 Described video provides benefits that reach beyond blind or visually impaired viewers; e.g., students grappling with difficult materials or concepts.
 Descriptions can be used to give supplemental information about what is on screen-the structure of lengthy mathematical equations or the intricacies of a painting, for example.

 When is it Needed?

 If you can follow what's going on in a video by listening only and without looking at the screen, then the audio description is not required.
-If there are things in the visual portion of the video that the audio does not adequately describe for someone who is not seeing the screen, then the audio description is required.
+If there are things in the visual portion of the video that the audio does not adequately describe for someone who is not seeing the screen and there are enough gaps in the dialogue of the video to squeeze in audio description, then the audio description is required.
 So if you already explain essential information verbally in a video the amount of additional audio description can be reduced or even eliminated.

 How Does the Service Work?